MJ Melendez Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks sixth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in MLB.

-- The Orioles have a 4.25 team ERA that ranks 18th among all MLB pitching staffs.
+- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.22).

 © 2023 Data Skrive.
 All rights reserved.